DanCarvajal/dancarvajal.github.io/_posts/2015-10-27-The-Worst-Chart-Ever.md

 | Nuclear | 19% | 12 |
 | Wind | 4% | 11 |

 See how much better a table would have been?
 Much easier to understand and read.
-If I had the actual emissions data, it would have been ever better; I've instead substituted what I could from [Wikipedia](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources).
+If I had the actual emissions data, it would have been ever better; I've instead substituted what I could find from [Wikipedia](https://en.wikipedia.org/wiki/Life-cycle_greenhouse-gas_emissions_of_energy_sources).